drakkan/sftpgo/docs/full-configuration.md

   - `credentials_path`, string.
 It defines the directory for storing user provided credential files such as Google Cloud Storage credentials.
 This can be an absolute path or a path relative to the config dir
   - `pre_login_program`, string.
 Deprecated, please use `pre_login_hook`.
   - `pre_login_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to modify user details just before the login.
 See the "Dynamic user modification" paragraph for more details.
 Leave empty to disable.
-- **"httpd"**, the configuration for the HTTP server used to serve REST API
+- **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"
   - `templates_path`, string.
 Path to the HTML web templates.
 This can be an absolute path or a path relative to the config dir